IMPROVING THE SECURITY OF THE ELECTRIC POWER SYSTEM: USING MACHINE LEARNING TO PREDICT POWER SYSTEM STABILITY AND SECURITY

-Ali started a PhD with the Optimisation Lab, Faculty of Information Technology at Monash University in February 2018, supervised by Associate Professor Ariel Liebman and Dr Guido Tack from Monash University and Dr Nicolas Langrene from CSIRO (data61)..
+Ali started a PhD with the Optimisation Lab, Department of Data Science and AI, Faculty of Information Technology at Monash University in February 2018, supervised by Professor Ariel Liebman and Dr Guido Tack from Monash University and Dr Nicolas Langrene from CSIRO (data61)..
 “I wanted to discover more and create a fast and reliable tool that improves the power systems stability.
 The classical method of stability assessment is very time consuming and you cannot rely only on them to deal with the new challenges, such as inertia reduction.
 Having access to top-edge research facilities and academics has enabled me to develop new ideas and create new tools.
 What I like the most as a PhD student at Monash is the support I receive from my supervisors and the excellent collaborations with industry”.

 Ali shifted from Electrical Engineering to IT to innovate; he is using IT approaches, not only focusing on the data, but also the understanding of power systems stability.
 Ali is particularly interested in how we can integrate more renewables effectively into the Grid for a smarter, cleaner and more sustainable future.
 To do so, we need to deal with stability issues as we are going away from fossil fuels.
 “With the current pace of integrating renewable energy sources to the grid and the retiring of synchronous generators (and the consequent inertia reduction), there is a dire need to assess the stability of the power system operational scenarios.
 Since classical time-domain stability analysis is computationally expensive, there is a growing need for fast and reliable stability assessment tools.
 With the advent of advanced information technology, new methods with faster response time and higher accuracy were developed.
 As an alternative, data-driven approaches such as machine learning-based frameworks are exploited to detect stability status.
 My research exploits the understanding of power system dynamics to increase the performance of these data-driven approaches.
 My focus is in developing a power system dynamics based transfer learning scheme for security assessment of electrical grid operational scenarios.It drastically reduces the training effort of the machine learning tools to predict the stability status.
 This makes this approach ready to be used for real systems and be implemented rapidly”.